Fourier interpolation with zeros of zeta and $L$-functions

 We now come to a basic necessary condition for existence of formulas like \eqref{eq:fex}, that was recently established by Kulikov \cite{Ku}.
 This condition yields a joint bound for the two counting functions $N_{\Lambda}(T)$ and $N_{\Lambda^*}(W)$, which we define as the number of points from the respective sequences to be found in the two intervals $[-T,T]$ and $[-W,W]$.
 Kulikov made the assumptions that $N_{\Lambda}(T)\ll T^L$ for some positive integer $L$ and that the functions $g_{\lambda}(x)$ be polynomially bounded in the two variables $\lambda$ and $x$.
 Assuming also the validity of \eqref{eq:fex} for all functions $f$ with $C^\infty$-smooth and compactly supported Fourier transform, he showed that for every $\eta>0$, there exists a positive constant $C$ such that

 holds whenever $W, T \ge 1$.
-This result relies on sharp estimates of Israel~\cite{I} for the eigenvalue distribution of time-frequency localization operators.
+This result relies on sharp estimates of Karnik, Romberg, and Davenport \cite{KRD} for the eigenvalue distribution of time-frequency localization operators.
 We may view \eqref{eq:TF} as a manifestation of the uncertainty principle as discussed for instance in the work of Slepian~\cite{S}.
 To simplify matters, we have again suppressed the possibility that $\Lambda$ and $\Lambda^*$ be multi-sets which however is accounted for in~\cite{K}.

 We observe that in the $\sqrt{n}$ case, $N_{\Lambda}(T)=2T^2+O(1)$ and $N_{\Lambda^*}(W)=2W^2+O(1)$, so that \eqref{eq:TF} holds since $T^2+W^2\ge 2WT$.
 To relate Kulikov's bound to Theorem~\ref{thm:zeta}, we let $\Lambda$ consist of the points $(\rho-1/2)/i$ and $\Lambda^*$ be the sequence of points $\pm (\log n)/(4\pi)$ for $n\ge 1$.
-Then $N_{\Lambda}(T)=2N(T)$ and $N_{\Lambda^*}=e^{4\pi W}+O(1)$, where we in the first relation use the standard notation $N(T)$ for the usual counting function for the nontrivial zeros of $\zeta(s)$.
+Then $N_{\Lambda}(T)=2N(T)$ and $N_{\Lambda^*}(W)=e^{4\pi W}+O(1)$, where we in the first relation use the standard notation $N(T)$ for the usual counting function for the nontrivial zeros of~$\zeta(s)$.
 Then \eqref{eq:TF} yields